Snawoot/CV_updater/README.md

-# CV_updater
+# CV\_updater
-Python script to update your CV on https://hh.ru/ every 4 hours
+Python script to update your CV on https://hh.ru/

 ## Requirements
 You need to have installed Chromium browser.